ridgelines/go-config/README.md

 ## Multiple Providers Example
 Many applications have more than one means of configuration.
-Building off of the [Single Provider Example](#Single_Provider_Example) above, we will add environment variables as a means of configuration in addition to the `config.ini` file.
-We will let environment variables override settings in `config.go`.
+Building off of the [Single Provider Example](#single-provider-example) above, this example will add environment variables as a means of configuration in addition to the `config.ini` file.
+If they are set, the environment variables will override settings in `config.go`.

-As before, create a Provider that will be responsible for loading configuration values from the `config.ini` file:
+As before, create a provider that will be responsible for loading configuration values from the `config.ini` file:
 ```
     iniFile := config.NewINIFile("config.ini")
 ```

-Next, create an `Environment` provider that will be responsible for loading configuration values fron environment variables.
+Next, create an `Environment` provider that will be responsible for loading configuration values from environment variables.
 The `Environment` provider takes a map that associates setting keys with environment variables.
-Since we want the environment variables to override the same settings in `config.ini`, construct the map like so:
+Since the environment variables should override the same settings keys as `config.ini`, construct the map like so:
 ```
     mappings := map[string]string{
         "global.timeout": "APP_TIMEOUT",